Dynamic Analysis - Time History

 Type

 Type indicates whether this time history function applied to the model is a Force or an Acceleration.
-Units for each are reported in the status bar at the bottom of the application.
 Acceleration functions are always assumed to be given as a fraction of the acceleration of gravity.
+Force functions have units based on the selection for "Forces" in the Units Section window.

 Function